House Construction Cost

-This page shows you the five layers underneath that number - so you can read any quote from any builder and know what you're paying for.
+This page shows you the five layers underneath that number, so you can read any quote from any builder in Kerala and know precisely what you are paying for.
+Start with the calculator above for your own plot, then use the district, finish-level and hidden-cost data below to pressure-test every line.

 |---|---|---|